How to Read Your Credit Score

 Your credit score is one of the most important numbers of your life.
 It's important like your phone number, your bank account balance, or your social security number.
 Creditors and lenders will check your credit score to decide whether to approve your application.
 You should check your credit score, too, so you have an idea of what your creditors and lender will see when they pull your credit score.

-Where to Get Your Credit Score
+Getting Your Credit Score

 You can order your credit score - which is based on your credit report - from a variety of sources.
 First, you can check your credit score for free through one of these services: CreditKarma.com, CreditSesame.com, Quizzle.com, WalletHub.com, and LendingTree.com.
 Some credit card issuers make your credit score available either on your billing statement or online at their website.
 Finally, you can purchase your credit score from any of the major credit bureaus - Equifax, Experian, and TransUnion - or through myFICO.com.